 Simple, Cheap, Fast

-The reason for text message popularity in political campaigns should be clear to anyone who has used the technology.
-Text-based messages cut through the media noise faster than any other channel.
+The reason for text message marketing promotions’ popularity in political campaigns should be clear to anyone who has used the text message marketing.
+Promotion text messages cut through the media noise faster than any other channel.
 It is the method we regularly turn to when a message is urgent and needs a fast reply.

 Consider for a moment the media bombardment we are subjected to on a daily basis.
 Most of us now live in a state filled with phone calls, emails, Twitter and Facebook alerts, TV broadcasts, and more.